-Proposition 1.

-$$w_s^n = w_s^d > w_s^l$$

-, $w_c^d > w_c^n = w_c^l$.
+Proposition 1. $w_s^n = w_s^d > w_s^l$, $w_c^d > w_c^n = w_c^l$.

 As (5) shows, the insurer must pay an additional wage for the conventional treatment for the detailed disclosure.
-This is because performing the conventional treatment means the provider is more likely to be of L-type, damaging the physician's reputation.
+This is because performing the conventional treatment indicates that the provider is more likely to be of L-type, damaging the physician's reputation.
 Additionally, the physician who provided the advanced treatment can be certainly interpreted as H-type by the task allocation constraint, even with a failure outcome.
 Therefore, the L-type physician is strongly incentivized to mimic the H-type physician by performing advanced treatment regardless of success or failure.
 Consequently, the insurer needs an additional payment for the conventional treatment so that the L-type physician can provide it.
 However, we find that no monetary compensation is needed for limited disclosure.
-Intuitively, the physician who provided the conventional treatment is less perceived as L-type under the limited disclosure than under the detailed ($\phi_c^I > \phi_c^I$), and the damage by the report card is lessened.
-Moreover, the physician must succeed in the advanced treatment to be perceived certainly as H-type, and simply providing the advanced treatment is not enough.
-Then, the L-type is not incentivized to provide the advanced treatment and stays on to provide the conventional treatment without monetary compensation.

-For advanced treatment, the report card has two effects on the payment.
-Under the first, the payment-saving effect, the report card reduces the expected payment since $\phi_s^d = \phi_f^d = \phi_s^l = 1$.
+Intuitively, the physician who provided the conventional treatment is less perceived as L-type under the limited disclosure than under the detailed ($\phi_c^l > \phi_c^d$), and the damage by the report card is lessened.
+Moreover, the physician must succeed in advanced treatment to be perceived certainly as H-type; simply providing advanced treatment is not enough.
+Then, the L-type is not incentivized to provide advanced treatment and continues to provide the conventional treatment without monetary compensation.
+Regarding advanced treatment, the report card has two effects on the payment.
+Under the first, the payment-saving effect, the report card reduces the expected payment as $\phi_s^d = \phi_f^d = \phi_s^l = 1$.
 The reputational benefit incentivizes the H-type physician instead of the monetary one.
-Note that limited disclosure gives the physician a risk that it is not conceived as H-type in case of failure, while it can be reported surely as H-type under detailed disclosure.
-Therefore, due to this effect, the insurer can reduce w_s^Ω more under detailed disclosure policy than under limited disclosure.
-The second effect is the task-allocation effect: w_c^Ω changes w_s^Ω .
-Even considering reputational utility, the H-type physician would provide the conventional treatment if w_c^Ω is high enough.
-To ensure task allocation, the insurer must increase w_s^Ω in proportion to the increase in w_c^Ω .
+Notably, limited disclosure gives the physician a risk that it is not conceived as H-type in the case of failure, while it can be surely reported as H-type under detailed disclosure.
+Owing to this effect, the insurer can reduce w_s^{Ω} more under detailed disclosure policy than under limited disclosure.
+The second effect is the task-allocation effect: w_c^{Ω} changes w_s^{Ω} .
+Even considering reputational utility, the Htype physician would provide the conventional treatment if w_c^{Ω} is high enough.
+To ensure task allocation, the insurer must increase w_s^{Ω} in proportion to the increase in w_c^{Ω} .
 Combining the effects, we can conclude that the latter effect offsets the former under detailed disclosure, while the former effect continues under limited disclosure.

 The report cards can incentivize physicians to provide advanced treatments without monetary burden to the insurers.
 Our results additionally highlight the importance of the information on the report cards.
-Since the detailed information clears the competence of low-ability physicians, the reputational damage caused by the report card is severe.
-However, they can compensate for the damage by challenging to provide treatments beyond their competence.
+Given that the detailed information clears the competence of low-ability physicians, the reputational damage caused by the report card is severe.
+However, they can compensate for the damage by attempting to provide treatments beyond their competence.
 Given the physicians' ambition to mimic high ability, insurers must make the extra payment for conventional treatment, which leads to increasing payment for advanced treatment.
-Therefore, we must consider an information disclosure policy that makes the low-ability physicians' ability ambiguous for healthcare payment reduction.
-Moreover, such disclosure policy can make them give up mimicking highability physicians.
+Therefore, an information disclosure policy that makes the ability of low-type physicians ambiguous for healthcare payment reduction is required.
+Moreover, such a disclosure policy can make them give up mimicking high-ability physicians.
 Consequently, insurers can save on the payment for both conventional and advanced treatments.